okkevaneck/prospr/docs/source/api.rst

 API Reference
 =============
 The sections beneath contain all functions that can be used, ordered by module.
-For each function, first the Python syntax is given, followed by the C++ syntax if they originate from the C++ core.
-The modules that are part of the C++ core are indicated in their section title.
+The modules that are part of the C++ core are indicated by their section title.
+All functions have the same signature in the Python package and the C++ core.
+Only the properties of the Protein class are called differently.
 All API references are given in alphabetical order.

 Algorithms - core
 -----------------